heimgewebe/contracts/README.md

+This repository mirrors and validates canonical contracts.
+Normative schemas live exclusively in heimgewebe/metarepo.
+No contract definitions originate here.

 # Contracts Repository

-Dieses Repository enthält alle Service- und Event-Verträge des Heimgewebe-Ökosystems.

 ## Single Source of Truth